easifem-fortran/easifem-fortran.github.io/docs/guides/programming-fem/linearElasticity/export_hdf5.md

 ---
-sidebar_position: 7
+sidebar_position: 6
 ---

-# Construct by using import

-In this section you can learn how construct an instance of `LinearElasticModel_` by reading data from the HDF5File and `Import` command.
-You can learn more about the [Import here](/docs-api/LinearElasticModel/Import).
+# Export data to HDF5File

+We can export data stored inside `LinearElasticModel_` to HDF5File by using the method called [Export](/docs-api/LinearElasticModel/Export).

-We need following data in the `HDF5File`.
+Following data is exported in the HDF5File.

-**Template of HDF5File**

 | Variable name    | Data type |              Value               |                                                         Comment |
 | ---------------- | :-------: | :------------------------------: | --------------------------------------------------------------: |